Pricing Analysis: The Van Westendorp Price Sensitivity Meter

 Determining the Price

-The point at which the curves "not expensive" and "not cheap" intersect is called the "Indifference Point".
-At this point, exactly the same number of people find the price expensive or cheap.
-This is where the image of the price is most balanced.
+On the other hand, the "not expensive" and "not cheap" curves' intersection is known as the "Indifference Point".
+At this point, an equal number of individuals find the price either cheap or expensive, indicating the most balanced perception of the price.

 Determining the Price Range

-In addition, the Van Westendorp Price Sensitivity Meter can also be used to determine the acceptable price range for a product.
+In addition to determining the optimal price point, the Van Westendorp Price Sensitivity Meter can establish a price range for a product or service.

-The Van Westendorp Price Sensitivity Meter is a suitable method of a pricing analysis for new products or services that are innovative and may not exist in this form.
-It is not easy to compare and determine prices with competing products.
+The Van Westendorp Price Sensitivity Meter is particularly suitable for conducting pricing analysis for new products or services that are not on the market yet.

-The Van Westendorp pricing analysis gives a first indication of possible prices and offers a number of advantages:
+The Van Westendorp pricing analysis provides a first indication of possible prices and offers several advantages:

 - The process is simple.
 Survey participants only have to answer four short questions about their price expectations.

 - The evaluation is just as simple.
-An Excel spreadsheet with the answers of the consumers is sufficient to create the diagrams and determine intersections.
+An Excel spreadsheet with the answers of the consumers is all you need to create the diagrams and determine intersections.

-- The presentation of the results in the form of diagrams is also simple and easy to understand, making it easier to communicate the results of a market research study.
+- The plotted charts are simple and easy to understand, making it easier to communicate the results of a market research study.